BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/sensors/atlas/do.md

 This sensor is designed to read percent saturation only.
 Reading oxygen in mg/L is more complex and can not be done with this particular device.

 ## Note on the default saturation
-Default constant is 440 since that is the typical oxygen levels in air.
+Default constant is 440 since that is the typical oxygen levels in air, based on Henry's Law.

 ## JSON